1990–91 Kentucky Wildcats men's basketball team

 The 1990–91 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1990–91 NCAA Division I men's basketball season.
 The head coach was Rick Pitino and the team finished the season with an overall record of 22–6.
-While they won the regular-season SEC title, they were ineligible to participate in either the SEC or NCAA Tournaments, as they were in the final year of a multi-year postseason ban.
+While they finished first in the SEC standings, they were ineligible to receive the SEC regular-season title, nor participate in the SEC or NCAA tournaments, as they were in the final year of a multi-year postseason ban.